Northland Community Foundation

 • Bricks and mortar

-Grantees will be expected to meet NCF’s requirements for a final financial and narrative report as well as a presentation to community foundation staff and the NCF Advisory Board if requested.
-Grantees may be asked to participate in periodic meetings to share information on project activities and best practices.
+Grantees will be expected to meet NCF’s requirements for a final financial and narrative report and, if requested, a presentation to community foundation staff and the NCF Advisory Board.
+Grantees may also be asked to participate in periodic meetings to share information on project activities and best practices.

 Online Application: